-The controller is a key part of the software defined WAN as it provides centralized intelligence for the WAN.
-In a Talari SD-WAN, any appliance can be designated as the controller, and is referred to as the Network Control Node or NCN.
-The appliance designated as the controller is usually in a location with sufficient bandwidth and connectivity to establish a connection with each Talari appliance in the network – generally either the data center, a colocation facility or the cloud.
+The Talari controller provides centralized intelligence for the entire SD-WAN.
+Within the Talari SD-WAN, any Talari appliance can be designated as the Controller, and is referred to as the Network Control Node (NCN).
+The appliance designated as the Controller can be located in a data center, co-location facility or cloud, with sufficient bandwidth and connectivity to establish a connection with each Talari appliance in the network.

-Policies that control the behavior of a Talari software defined WAN are defined in a single location – not on every appliance.
-The NCN is responsible for centrally storing the application and traffic handling policies and pushing changes to the client appliances.
+Policies that control the behavior of the Talari SD-WAN are defined within a single, centralized location.
+The NCN is responsible for centrally storing the application and traffic handling policies, and pushing changes to the client appliances.